DockerDemos/Drupal/README.md

 The site will now be availble as a normal website if you browse to the domain name or IP of your host system.
 (Make sure your host system's firewalls are open on ports 80 and 443 accordingly.)

+##Customizations##

+There are a few ways to customize your Drupal container to your environment:

+###HTTPS/SSL###

+If you want to setup SSL for your container, just copy the SSL certificate and key into the root of the image (alongside the Dockerfile).
+Name them "localhost.crt" and "localhost.key", and when you run the `docker build` command, SSL will be automatically setup for you, using your cert and key.

+###Email###

+You can start your container with email delivery to a custom SMTP server by setting the SMTPSERVER environmental variable when you run the container.
+Just add:

+`-e "SMTPSERVER=my.smtp.server"` to the flags with the `docker run` command.

+Optionally, you can specify:

+`-e "DOMAIN=my.domain"`, and the container will use "my.domain" as the SMTP server rewrite domain.
+If you don't specify it, then the container will try to infer it from the SMTP server you provide.

+Finally, if you provide your own ssmtp.conf file in the root of the image (alongside the Dockerfile), the container will use that ssmtp.conf file instead of creating it's own.

+###Syslog###

+You can specify a Syslog server to receive log messages from the container.
+Just add:

+`-e "SYSLOGSERVER=my.syslog.server"` to the flags with the `docker run` command.

 ##Known Issues##

 Tracked on Github: [https://github.com/DockerDemos/Drupal/issues](https://github.com/DockerDemos/Drupal/issues)